OFS/ofs.github.io/docs/hw/common/user_guides/ug_sim_ofs_agx7_pcie_attach/ug_sim_ofs_agx7_pcie_attach.md

 ### **1.1 About this Document**

-This document serves as a set-up and user guide for the UVM simulation tool using Open FPGA Stack (OFS) for Agilex® 7 FPGAs PCIe Attach and the Agilex® 7 FPGA F-Series Development Kit (2x F-Tile).
+This document serves as a set-up and user guide for the UVM simulation tool using Open FPGA Stack (OFS) for Agilex™ 7 FPGAs PCIe Attach and the Agilex™ 7 FPGA F-Series Development Kit (2x F-Tile).
 After reviewing the document, you will be able to:

+> **Note:** UVM simulation is not supported for OFS designs using R-Tile devices, such as the Agilex™ 7 FPGA I-Series Development Kit (2x R-Tile and 1xF-Tile).

 -   Set-up the UVM verification tool suite